On this page you will find the following:

 Dear Agent,

-Thanks for your help in this matter.
+Thank you for your prompt assistance in this matter.

 John Q. Racer